giesselmann/nanopype/docs/rules/demux.md

 Nanopype will detect *NB01* in the tag to be listed in *barcodes.yaml*, start demultiplexing, create batches of read IDs with barcode 1 and run basecalling and alignment only for this subset of reads.

 Please note that the different tools name the barcodes differently, from deepbinner barcode NB01 is named '1' while guppy produces 'barcode01'.
-To verify the naming and the present barcodes in a specific run use e.g.:
+To verify the naming and the present barcodes in a specific run use and inspect the dynamic content of the output folder:

 ```
 snakemake --snakefile /path/to/nanopype/Snakefile demux/guppy/barcodes/20180101_FAH12345_FLO-MIN106_SQK-RBK004_WA01